Perfect for Cruising or "Beer Can" Racing

+Recent repairs, periodic upgrades (Finally Completed), and diligent maintenance make this THE BEST BUY and in SAIL AWAY condition.
 Every once in a while a boat like Lark comes along and this J/40 is one of the more turnkey 40’ world capable performance cruiser/racers on the market today.
-Lark is fully set up for racing, as well as cruising, and fits in the very popular Chesapeake PHRF A2 performance band - 81 rating.
-She also makes for a very good ocean racer with a good blend of performance and comfort.
+Lark is fully set up for racing, as well as cruising, and fits in the very popular Chesapeake PHRF A2 performance band - 81 rating as well as the Cruiser Class.
+She also makes for a very good ocean racer and cruiser with a good blend of performance and comfort.
 The J/40 is surprisingly easy to sail and with the long-chord deep keel she goes upwind nicely and tracks like a train.
-The owner has spent over $52,000 (not including sails) in the past 6 years upgrading key components including the engine and all components, the entire cabin sole, the complete propane system and stove/oven, the forward holding tank and all hoses, many of the thru-hull fittings, 95% of the electronics, and many of the subsystems, halyards and sailing gear.
+The owner has spent over $58,000 (not including sails) in the past 7 years upgrading key components including the engine and all components, the entire cabin sole, the complete propane system and stove/oven, steering system, the forward holding tank and all hoses, many of the thru-hull fittings, 95% of the electronics, and many of the subsystems, halyards and sailing gear.
 The original J/boat performance packages have been further upgraded if racing, extended cruising or sail longevity are of interest.

 J Boats bills her design as “comfort & speed for couples that cruise across oceans,” and they may have nailed her pedigree with that statement.
 The J/40 is just the right size to maneuver easily in the mooring field or marina, is fast enough under sail to enjoy any bit of breeze on the water, is manageable by one or two sailors and has the structure to take you anywhere your dreams lead you.
 Don’t miss out on this unusual opportunity to own a well-maintained, well-mannered fast cruiser.